 It would be advisable, in order to avoid risks, that any link contained in the website that provides the traders with access to any third party content be made to the home page of such third party web site rather than to a specific page within such web site.
 Deep linking could mislead the counterparty as to who is the provider of the information it is consulting.

 The inclusion of third-party contents in the website without making reference to the source of such content may also originate responsibilities derived from infringements of intellectual property rights of third parties if the owner of the content has not previously authorized such use.

+[I need more information on what the issue here is.
+It would be difficult to start trying to incorporate these types of suggestions into the EOL framework.
+There will be links to other sites and there may even be deep links, although I am not sure of how many or other details.
+The trend is to provide more and more information and links from this site.]

 4. Verification